 If you have any questions about your work schedule or policies related to attendance, please feel free to reach out to your supervisor.
 We are all in this together!

-For more details, check out Personnel: Work Schedules; Leavetime; Overtime; Timecards, Policy #06-001-0075.

-Unpaid time off is not available, except for certain situations outlined in Article 28 (Leave of Absence) of the union contract or any pre-approved unpaid time off agreed upon at the time of hiring and noted in your signed offer letter.
+Unpaid time off is not permitted, except for certain situations outlined in Article 28 (Leave of Absence) of the union contract or any pre-approved unpaid time off agreed upon at the time of hiring and noted in your signed offer letter.

-If you are a regular full-time employee and have less than 75 hours on your attendance record for a pay period—this can include a mix of hours worked and any paid time off used—you will need to cover a portion of your benefits cost.
+If you are a regular full-time employee and have less than 75 hours on your attendance record for a pay period—this can include a mix of hours worked and any paid time off used—you may need to cover an additional portion of your benefits cost.

 To be clear, if you have used up all your accrued paid time off and do not meet that 75-hour minimum, there may be some additional costs, and unfortunately, this could also lead to disciplinary action.
 We just want to keep things transparent and make sure everyone is aware of these guidelines.

+For more details, check out Personnel: Work Schedules; Leavetime; Overtime; Timecards, Policy #06-001-0075.
 Local-3385-Contract.pdf, Chapter 20 Contract.pdf

 💵 Compensation – Paydays

 At SCCCMH, we pay our employees every two weeks, and Friday is our regular payday.
 If payday happens to fall on a holiday, do not worry!
-We usually issue paychecks the day before.
+We usually issue paychecks the day before via direct deposit.
 For instance, during Thanksgiving week, you will receive your paycheck on Wednesday instead.

 🕒 Compensation – Timecards

 Just a friendly note about our biweekly timecard process!
 This is how we keep track of the hours you have worked, and it ensures that you get paid accurately.
-It is super important for each of you to fill out and submit your timecard through ADP for each pay period, even if you are on Leave of Absence.
+It is important that you fill out and submit your timecard through ADP for each pay period, even if you are on Leave of Absence.
 Please make sure to record the actual hours you worked each day or note any other types of compensation like sick leave, vacation, or disability.

 Remember, the deadline for submitting your electronic timecard is by 10:00 a.m. on Monday after each payroll period ends.
 Your supervisor will then review it for approval.